didi177/m5rs232/README.md

 data have ntp-timestamp and are digital signed with ecdsa to be protected against manipulation and replies

 1. receive serial data from a device, add ntp-timestamp, sign-data and send it to a mqtt-server with a m5/esp32 uc
-2. receive and verify data from a mqtt-server with a pyhton script
+2. receive and verify data from a mqtt-server with a python script
 ```
 Python-Host  <---  Public MQTT-Server  <---  M5-RS232  <---  v.24/RS232-Device